protesilaos/my-website/_politics/2026-05-11-western-strategic-constraints-iran-war.md

 within fixed time frames and even a superpower can be a loser long-term after winning a war in the short run.
 Every war is costly in tangible and intangible ways.
-It is not enough to calculate how one can win on one front.
-They must rather consider whether they can retain their position in international affairs.
+It is not enough to calculate how one can win on a single front.
+They must rather consider whether they can retain their position in international affairs altogether.
 20th century history is enough to teach us that mighty empires, like the British and the French, can still be swept into the dustbin of history shortly after prevailing in a major war.

 For America to muster the forces necessary for a ground invasion in Iran, it not only needs months of preparation, but also to shift its